 Ignition Interlock Device Requirement

-An ignition interlock device or (IID) is a breathe analyzer that is connected to a vehicles ignition system.
+An ignition interlock device or (IID) is a breathe analyzer that is connected to a vehicle's ignition system.
 The IID is also connected to a computer system that quantifies your blood alcohol before you are able to operate your vehicle.
 You simply blow into the device and if intoxicates are found in your blood the vehicle will not start.
-You can contact the DMV at (503) 945-5400 to find a qualified installer in your area.

-The various fees after a DUII conviction include a license reinstatement fee and duplication fee for your license, which will cost approximately $300.00.
+The various fees after a DUII conviction include a license reinstatement fee and a duplication fee for your license, which will cost approximately $300.00.

 The Implied Consent Law in Oregon

 Implied consent law states that any person operating a vehicle in the state of Oregon gives her or his consent to submit to a chemical test, whether that test is a urine, blood, or breath test.
 If a police officer suspects a driver of being intoxicated, the driver can refuse to take the test.
 However, if the driver refuses to take any of the chemical tests, her or his license will be suspended immediately.
 A temporary license will be provided to the driver until her or his court hearing.
 Lastly, refusal can be used against the driver in court as a DUII, and typically the penalties are harsher than with a regular DUII conviction.